Moving Out Of The Major Clouds - A New IT Infrastructure Trend?

 Leaving the big Cloud IaaS providers

-SMB owners have begun realizing that the major cloud providers are heavily abusing their trust by purposely setting up perplexed service models that make it impossible for the cloud service users to have full control over their data and their recurring costs.
-Hundred thousands of businesses have already begun reevaluating their IT infrastructure plans.
+SMB owners have begun realizing that the major cloud providers are heavily abusing their trust by purposely setting up perplexed service models that make it impossible for cloud service users to have full control over their data and their recurring costs.
+Hundred of thousands of businesses have already begun reevaluating their IT infrastructure plans.
 Many of them are planning to move out of the major clouds and once possible begin using cloud services based on leased bare-metal servers or own hardware appliances.
 Enterprise virtualization companies like VMware, Xen, and Proxmox.
 Google for example allows its Anthos "multi-cloud" platform to be deployed on any 3rd party infrastructure or bare-metal servers hosted in a single or multi-tenant data center.
 Google explains Anthos as a platform that "unifies the management of infrastructure and applications across on-premises, edge, and in multiple public clouds with a Google Cloud-backed control plane for consistent operation at scale".
 Anthos platform can be installed on bare-metal dedicated servers or any existing virtualized infrastructures.
 It makes it possible to administer Kubernetes clusters both on-premises or on any leased IaaS.

 So, leaving the major cloud service providers is becoming not just a necessity for many SMBs, but also a quite simple and risk-free task.
 Companies like HostColor.com, and we are just one of the many quality IaaS providers on the market, can present a cheaper and much better alternative in terms of reliability, data privacy, and technical support, compared to the major cloud providers.